-Helping Hands Veterinary Clinic is a full service veterinary hospital that blends traditional and holistic medicine to provide comprehensive pet healthcare services in Lynwood, WA.
+Helping Hands Veterinary Clinic is a full-service veterinary hospital that blends traditional and holistic medicine to provide comprehensive pet healthcare services in Lynnwood, WA.
 We offer a fear-free approach and are proud to be AAHA accredited.
-Our veterinarians offer a wide variety of medical, surgical and dental services.
+Our veterinarians offer a wide variety of medical, surgical, and dental services.
 We also offer professional grooming and small dog and cat boarding.
 Our hospital has advanced equipment and technologies, including comprehensive in-house testing for accurate diagnosis, integrated medicine, digital x-ray, surgical suite, dental suite, and a pharmacy.
 We are committed to providing quality care at every stage of your pet's life.
 From routine preventive care to early detection and treatment of a wide range of conditions and diseases, we have the expertise to provide the highest standard of care for your pet.
-We also serve clients in Seattle and surrounding areas.
+We also serve clients in Seattle, Esperance, Bothell, Brier, and surrounding areas.

 Dr. Cherie Guidry

 What makes me a great veterinarian?
 I am not really sure its just one thing alone.
 I can tell you that I love what I do, and over 15 years of practicing veterinary medicine, I still would not change a thing.
 I really care about my clients as well as their pets.
 I listen to my clients and work with them to care for their pets.
 I am a “people” person as well as a pet lover.

 Who am I?
 Not one title defines me.
 I am not only a veterinarian, but I am also a mother as well as a retired military wife.
 I have 3 full time jobs and again I wouldn’t change a thing.